NginxProxyManager/nginx-proxy-manager/README.md

 - User management, permissions and audit log

+# New Features

+- HTTP/3 (QUIC) Support if you enable HTTP/2 (can not be enabled separate)
+- Fix Proxy Hosts, if origin only accepts TLSv1.3
+- Only use TLSv1.2 and TLSv1.3
+- Uses OCSP Stapling
+  - Needs manual migration if you use custom certificates, just upload the CA/Intermediate Certificate (file name: `chain.pem`) in the `/opt/npm/custom_ssl/npm-[certificate-id]` folder
+- Smaller then the original
+- Runs the admin interface on port 81 with ssl (https)
+- Default page runs also with ssl (https)
+- Uses [fancyindex](https://gitHub.com/Naereen/Nginx-Fancyindex-Theme) if you use the npm directly as webserver
+- Expose INTERNAL backend api only to localhost
+- Easy security headers, see [here](https://github.com/GetPageSpeed/ngx_security_headers), enabled by default if you enable hsts
+- Access Log disabled
+- Error Log written to console

+## Soon
+- more
+- I will try to create a pr to contribute to the original project

 ## Hosting your home network

 I won't go in to too much detail here but here are the basics for someone new to this self-hosted world.